DV

 Strategy & risk

 LQD tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
-Beta is 1.33 for LQD and 1.07 for VCIT, indicating VCIT is less volatile relative to the market.
+Beta is 1.36 for LQD and 1.07 for VCIT, making VCIT the less volatile of the two by this measure.

 VCIT beta1.07